 • A long established selective medium for the isolation of yeasts and fungi suitable for use in all areas of Mycology.
 The low pH (5.6) of the medium inhibits most bacteria and spore structures and pigmentation of fungi are generally well developed on this medium.

-• Sterile Isotonic Saline suitable for use in preparation of food samples and/or as a rinse during examination of equipment etc. prior to culture.
+• Saline (0.85%) is suitable for use in preparation of food samples and/or as a rinse fluid during examination of equipment etc. prior to culture.
 It can also be used as a general purpose diluent in many areas of the laboratory.

 • BM0381